Top-Slayer/TOMI/README.md

 # Maybe it's my graduate project hahahaha~~~
 ## command:
-If you want to edit some file in this project.
+If you want to edit some file in this project you have to run below command before edit.

 Run virtual environment:
 - .\TOMI-env\Scripts\activate  # For window os